top of page

 Q: Is the cancellation/rescheduling fee waived for clients who cancel due to labor/delivery?

-Clients who cancel/attempt to reschedule within 48 hours of session start time due to labor/delivery will be charged in full for the scheduled session, and issued one 60 minute postpartum massage credit to be used within 13 weeks from date of cancellation.
-A 3 week extension may be provided for those who birth via c-section.
+Clients who cancel/reschedule within 48 hours of session start time due to labor/delivery will be charged in full for the scheduled session, but issued one 60 minute postpartum massage credit to be used within 13 weeks from date of cancellation

 Q: Which months of the year do you take births?